Donald Swanson

-Chief Inspector Donald Sutherland Swanson (12 August 1848 - 24 November 1924) was a senior police officer in the Metropolitan Police in London during the notorious Jack the Ripper murders of 1888.
+Chief Inspector Donald Sutherland Swanson (12 August 1848 – 24 November 1924) was a senior police officer in the Metropolitan Police in London during the notorious Jack the Ripper murders of 1888.

 Early life

 The son of John Swanson, a brewer, Swanson was born at Geise, where his father operated a distillery, before the family moved in 1851 to Thurso.
 Donald was a good scholar and on leaving school he worked for a period as a teacher, but realising that that career offered him few prospects, he decided instead to move to London, where two of his sisters had settled after marriage, and in 1867 found work as a city clerk.
 When his employer decided to retire from business early the following year Swanson spotted an advertisement in The Daily Telegraph by the Metropolitan Police appealing for new applicants.

 Police career

 Swanson joined the Metropolitan Police on 27 April 1868, and was given the warrant number 50282.
 He married his wife Julia Ann Nevill (born in Hoxton in 1854 to a licensed victualler) on 23 May 1878 at All Saints Church, West Ham in Essex.
 By November 1887 Swanson was Chief Inspector of the CID in the Commissioner's Office at Scotland Yard.
 He was promoted to Superintendent in 1896.
 Swanson was involved in preventing Fenian terrorist attacks in London during the 1880s.
 Other cases he was involved in include recovering the stolen jewels of the Earl of Bective's wife and the stolen Portrait of Georgiana, Duchess of Devonshire by Thomas Gainsborough, as well as acting against 'rent boys', blackmailing homosexual prostitutes in 1897, and in preventing the Jameson Raid from starting a war in South Africa.
 He arrested Percy Lefroy Mapleton, the railway murderer, in 1881.
-He retired in 1903.
+Swanson retired in 1903.

 Swanson died on 24 November 1924, aged 76, at 3 Presburg Road, New Malden, Surrey, where his wife also died eleven years later.
 They were both buried at Kingston Cemetery.